jamesapprovd/project4/README.md

 - Delete project information

 ```
 ---

 ### Technical Usage

-This project was built using the following, contributed by using standard Git flow on Github
+This project was built using the following, contributed by using standard Git flow on Github:

 - React framework
 - BootStrap for CSS